kanors-emr/Kinesys-documentation/source/pages/Demand projection.rst

 Demand projection
 ##################

-* As a demand driven model KINESYS requires projection of the main demand drivers to project useful energy demands in the future.
+* As a demand driven model KiNESYS requires projection of the main demand drivers to project useful energy demands in the future.
 A list of the demands can be seen in the following table.

     .. csv-table::
         :file: tables/demands list.csv